talla-ui/talla-ui/packages/www/content/en/docs/test/guide/App tests.md

 });
 ```

 Furthermore, you can use the following methods to simulate user navigation — changing the URL in the address bar, or pressing the Back button.
-These methods also update the activation path immediately, rather than asynchronously, just like they would in a browser.
+These methods also update the navigation path immediately, rather than asynchronously, just like they would in a browser.

-- {@ref TestActivationPath.userNavigation}
+- {@ref TestNavigationPath.userNavigation}
-- {@ref TestActivationPath.userBack}
+- {@ref TestNavigationPath.userBack}

 ## Matching view elements {#matching-view}